okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 > **Note:** If you change any email code using the [Admin Console](#edit-a-default-email-template), your customizations may override the values of the Theme objects.
 To get your Theme object values back, reset the code editors in the Admin Console to the default settings.

-See [Email template operations](/docs/reference/api/brands/#email-template-operations) and [Email template resources](/docs/reference/api/brands/#email-template-resources) for details about email templates and the Brands API.
+See [Custom Email Templates](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/CustomTemplates/) for details about email templates and the Brands API.

 ### Caveats